so61pi/examples/tlaplus-pluscal/readme.rst

 Syntax Overview
 ===============

+TODO:

-TODO: Extract from TLA+ Cheat Sheet from TLA+ Toolbox and put here.
+- Extract from TLA+ Cheat Sheet from TLA+ Toolbox and put here.
+- Chapter 3 and 5 from P-Syntax.

 PlusCal Template
 ================